 Atkins Diet Phase 3: Pre-Maintenance (Learn How to Maintain Weight)

 After losing a lot of weight in the previous 2 phases, you are now 10 pounds from your targeted weight.
 You will move slower to find your own carb balance, or Atkins Carbohydrate Equilibrium (ACE).
 You will be adding more low-carb foods to your daily diets, such as starchy vegetables, legumes, fruits, whole grains, and whole-grain products.

 During this Pre-Maintenance phase, you will be adding an additional 10 g of net carbs a day for each week.
 Once you have reached your goal, you will switch to maintaining your weight.
 The number of net carbs (in grams) you have daily without changing your weight will be your ACE.
 The ACE for each individual will be different, it may be much higher or just a few grams higher than the CCLL, or maybe the same as the CCLL.

 Once you have got your personal carb balance, you will need to keep your weight steady for at least a month by staying below your ACE.
 This is the time for you to fine-tune your eating habits before moving into the last phase, which is Lifetime Maintenance.

 Atkins Diet Phase 4: Lifetime Maintenance (Achieve Targeted Weight Goal)

 You are now very clear about what types of foods and the quantity you can eat in order to maintain your current weight.
-You may need to do some alterations to your ACE as time goes by as you are getting older or you may have made some changes to your lifestyle.
+You may need to make some alterations to your ACE as time goes by as you get older or you may have made some changes to your lifestyle.
 If you properly follow it without cheating, your weight will not fluctuate more and you will never regain your weight.